-Finding your dream location in Spain
+Finding your dream location to buy property in Spain

 Along the coast of Spain you will find numerous villas of different styles and sizes, with beautiful views of the sea – that comes at a high price.
 The properties along the coast are often second homes that are used during the summer months when their owners escape the big cities in the rest of Spain, and indeed Europe.
 If you are looking to purchase property in a seaside complex or urbanisation, it’s important to remember that these carry community charges; make sure you look into the terms and costs carefully before you commit to your purchase.